 Fuller’s Invitation to Biblical Hebrew is wonderful.
 I have a special place for Weingreen’s Practical Hebrew Grammar.
 For Greek, Mounce’s Basics of Biblical Greek has given me morphology (along with other books by Mounce).
 Books that give us access to reproductions of Greek and Hebrew manuscripts are invaluable — what worth could we place on ancient manuscripts?
 For example, see my follow-up article where I give two books on the Greek New Testament that would benefit every pastor.

-Commentary on the New Testament Use of the Old Testament, editors, G. K. Beale and D. A. Carson
+* Commentary on the New Testament Use of the Old Testament ed.
+Beale and Carson

 * Topical Analysis of the Bible by Elwell.